riker-rs/website/docs/patterns.md

 Transform makes changing actor behavior based on its current state easier to reason about.
 Since actors maintain state, and indeed is a primary concern, being able to handle messages differently based on that state is important.
 The Transform pattern separates message handling by dedicating a receive function per state.
 This saves excessive `match`ing to handle several possible states, i.e. handling behavior is preempted at the time of state change instead of on each message receive.

 !!! info
-    If you're familair with Akka on the JVM, `transform` resembles `become`.
+    If you're familiar with Akka on the JVM, `transform` resembles `become`.

 Example: